OneDrive

 View ScreenshotView who is editing from the tools ribbon.

-1. While viewing the document in Word Online, select the Editing button located under the search field at the top of your page, then select Open in Desktop App.
+• While viewing the file Online in OneDrive and SharePoint, select the Editing button located under the search field at the top of your page, then select Open in Desktop App.

 Accessibility